JAWorsfold/CV/joe-worsfold-cv.md

 * **Developing Insurance Platform**: Led full-stack development of Flock's insurance platform, deploying features across backend (`NodeJS`, `TypeScript`) and frontend (`React`, `Next.js`).
 Focused on scalability and performance.
 * **Scalable Microservices Architecture**: Designed and deployed microservices using `AWS Lambda`, `ECS`, and `EventBridge`.
 Focused on creating observable and maintainable services that scale with user demand, ensuring 24x7 availability.
 * **Comprehensive Infrastructure as Code (IaC)**: Championed the use of `Terraform` and `CDK` for managing and provisioning cloud infrastructure.
 Created and maintained `Terraform` scripts to manage AWS resources, including EC2 instances, RDS databases, and Lambda functions, ensuring a repeatable and scalable infrastructure setup.
-* **Enhanced Observability and Reliability**: Developed robust monitoring and observability practices, integrating tools such as `AWS CloudWatch`, `Datadog`, and `LogRocket`.
-Implemented logging and alerting to ensure system reliability and facilitate proactive issue resolution.
 * **Fast and Reliable Deployment**: Utilized CI/CD pipelines to streamline the deployment process, incorporating `GitHub Actions` for automated builds, tests, and deployments.
 Ensured that code changes could be rapidly and reliably deployed to production.
 * **Team Leadership and Best Practices**: Fostered a high-performance engineering culture through mentorship and adherence to best practices in code quality and infrastructure management.
 Promoted a collaborative environment where innovation and continuous improvement were prioritized.

 ___

-#### Senior Consultant Full Stack Engineer | Infinity Works | 10/2021 - 02/2023
+#### Senior Consultant Full Stack Engineer | Infinity Works part of Accenture | 10/2021 - 02/2023

 *Led the development of scalable solutions for specialty insurance using modern technology stacks and best practices in infrastructure management.*

+* **Team Collaboration and Leadership**: Acted as a Tech Lead, guiding the team through challenging engineering problems, organizing knowledge-sharing sessions, and promoting a strong engineering culture.
 * **Automation in Specialty Insurance**: Led the development of automation tools for underwriting data extraction and distribution.
 Utilized `TypeScript`, `Node.js`, and `Postgres` to build scalable, maintainable solutions integrated with AWS.
 * **Complex Integrations and Automations**: Developed and maintained complex integrations and automations using serverless and event-driven architectures.
 Employed tools like `AWS Step Functions` and `EventBridge` for orchestrating workflows and managing state across various services.
-* **End-to-End Infrastructure as Code (IaC)**: Implemented IaC using `Terraform` to define and manage cloud infrastructure, ensuring consistency and reliability across environments.
-Developed and maintained `Terraform` modules for provisioning AWS resources, including VPCs, security groups, and Lambda functions.
 * **Serverless Microservices**: Architected and deployed serverless microservices using AWS technologies such as `Lambda`, `API Gateway`, and `DynamoDB`.
 Designed these services to be highly available, scalable, and observable, integrating with monitoring tools like `CloudWatch` and `Datadog` for real-time performance insights.
 * **Client Collaboration and Roadmap Refinement**: Worked closely with clients to understand their needs and refine delivery roadmaps.
 Provided technical expertise in designing scalable solutions and ensuring successful project outcomes.
-* **Team Collaboration and Leadership**: Acted as a Tech Lead, guiding the team through challenging engineering problems, organizing knowledge-sharing sessions, and promoting a strong engineering culture.

 ___